LearnPress/learnpress/readme.txt

 == Upgrade Notice ==

+= 4.0.0 =
+In this version, we have to change the database structure, so that if you have installed LP3 on your site before, please backup your site and follow these steps to upgrade.

 = 0.9.19 =
 In this version, we have changed a little bit about LearnPress Plugin directory structure and moved all add-ons to become independent plugins.
 If you face any problems related to add-ons, please completely remove old version and re-install LearnPress.
 It does not affect your current data.
 Thank you.